rtango5301/JobMaven/README.md

-• Engineered the backend architecture using the Java Spring Boot framework, leveraging Swagger API for comprehensive functionality testing, and developed the frontend interface with React.js
+• Engineered the backend architecture using the Java Spring Boot framework, leveraging Swagger API for comprehensive functionality testing, and developed the frontend interface with React.js(in progress)